 9. QUESTION: May you ask a dev why you are not creating one legacy block within the old chain, cut the data before and therefore you could simply go with the old chains legacy block as a starting point?
 I don't see the reason for a second chain tbh.
 Technically it's not difficult.

-ANSWER: A proper seamless migration should only concern Supernode users having to upgrade from the NIS daemon to a Catapult daemon and nothing else.
-This could be done by writing a wrapper/proxy layer on the Catapult daemon to support the NIS API and network protocol.
+ANSWER: A proper seamless migration should only concern Supernode users having to upgrade from the NIS daemon to a SYMBOL daemon and nothing else.
+This could be done by writing a wrapper/proxy layer on the SYMBOL daemon to support the NIS API and network protocol.

-This method of providing a NIS network/API proxy through Catapult means you don’t need to worry about upgrading the entire eco-system as old wallets and applications would continue to work through the Proxy layer handled by the Catapult daemon.
+This method of providing a NIS network/API proxy through SYMBOL means you don’t need to worry about upgrading the entire eco-system as old wallets and applications would continue to work through the Proxy layer handled by the SYMBOL daemon.